 Listing 12.13 has been added as a new listing to evaluate Eating disorders.
 Examples of disorders in this category include anorexia nervosa, bulimia nervosa, binge-eating disorder, and avoidant/restrictive food disorder.

 Listing 12.15 has been added as a new listing to evaluate Trauma and stressor-related disorders.
 An individual must meet all of the 5 criteria and have an extreme or two marked limitations in the areas of mental functioning.
 Examples of disorders that in this category include post -traumatic stress disorder and other specified trauma- and stressor-related disorders (such as adjustment-like disorders with prolonged duration without prolonged duration of stressor).

 Additionally, mental functioning guidelines have changed to include the ability to “adapt or manage oneself”.
 This area of mental functioning refers to the abilities to regulate emotions, control behavior, and maintain well-being in a work setting.
 This criteria was not previously required in mental health functioning.

 Some of the criteria for satisfaction of the above noted new listings are significantly more up to date with the current mental health providers’ notes, indications and limitations that are assessed to people suffering from mental health disorders.
 Some of the listings will impact current claims who may have met Social Security guidelines under the old rules.

-If you are disabled due to a mental health disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free consultation.
+If you are disabled due to a mental health disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled.